 Secoo is another Chinese luxury e-commerce platform dedicated to fashion, jewelry, watch, leather goods, and accessories.
 The online-to-offline strategy (O2O) enabled by Secoo is ideal for luxury brands that want to engage with Chinese consumers with a unique experience.
 Online, you can find information, watch live streaming, place an order, and complete the payment process.
-Offline, Secoo owns several retail stores in Shanghai, Chengdu, or Xiamen to offer membership service and a VIP experience.
+Offline, Secoo owns several retail stores in Shanghai, Chengdu, and Xiamen to offer membership services and a VIP experience.

 In September 2020 for Spring Festival, 14.8 million USD of luxury goods were sold in only 5 hours.
-The majority of Secoo’s customers are well-educated professionals with a high-income and a luxury appetite.
+The majority of Secoo’s customers are well-educated professionals with a high income and a luxury appetite.
 They always look for a unique experience both online and offline.
 And you know what?
 Online sales are always increasing while offline sales are decreasing.
 Chinese consumers enjoy retail stores to live unique experiences but not to purchase.
 A distinctive strategy must be implemented if you do not want to lose sales.

 How to enter Secoo?
 The process is similar to Tmall’s one.
 You need to build an impactful project and work with a local agency to facilitate your entry.